fluxninja/aperture/docs/content/concepts/policy/dynamic-configuration.md

 :::

-For instance, if a policy contains a rate limiter, we can provide limit overrides for specific flow label keys via dynamic configuration.
-This prevents resetting of distributed counters that would otherwise happen when a policy is restarted.
+If a policy contains a rate limiter, limit overrides for specific flow label keys can be provided via dynamic configuration to prevent the resetting of distributed counters that would otherwise occur when a policy is restarted.

 The dynamic configuration can be provided to an existing policy using the [aperturectl CLI](/reference/aperturectl/apply/apply.md).
 To learn more about